idris-lang/Idris2/CONTRIBUTING.md

 * Idris *allows* software developers to express invariants of their data and prove properties of programs, but will not *require* them to do so.

+### Guidlines for Writing Issues

 When writing an issue and describing the problem at hand, avoid linking to private channels of discussions such as Discord.
-Other contributors might not have an account, the servers could be down, the information might be hard to find, or some people might not be able to use the service from their work devices.
+Other contributors might not have an account, the servers could be down, the information might be hard to find, or some people might not be able to use the service from their devices.
 Instead, write a clear summary of the situation so that anyone can understand what the issue is about without additional context.

+### Guidlines for Pull Requests

 Many contributions will require accompanying tests and documentation updates.
 Bugfixes in particular should be accompanied by tests, to avoid future regressions.

 Library functions should be `total` as far as possible, and at least `covering` where `total` is not possible.
+They should come with appropriate documentation and examples for how to use them.

 Different people have different preferences about coding style.
 In general, we haven't been too prescriptive about this.
 If you're editing a source file,